aspose-cells/Aspose.Cells-API-References/english/go-cpp/Slicer/Refresh/_index.md

 ## Refresh function

-Refreshing the slicer.Meanwhile, Refreshing and Calculating  relative PivotTables.
+Refreshing the slicer.Meanwhile, Refreshing and Calculating PivotTables which this slicer based on.

 ```go